 Millennials, individuals born between 1980 and 2000, are now of an age where their spending habits — roughly $600 billion a year — can significantly contribute to a company’s bottom line.
 This selfie-taking, hashtag-obsessed, text-o-holic generation is all the buzz these days.
 After all, they’re leading the charge on our ever-increasingly connected world.
 Yet, how to get this demographic’s attention is the million-dollar (or should we say $600-billion-dollar) question.

-Millennials are quick to flock to the latest and greatest device or social platform.
+Millennials are quick to flock to the latest and greatest device and spend more time on social media.
 Just look at poor MySpace and BlackBerry.
 Putting together a marketing plan for such a here-today, gone-tomorrow type of consumer can seem hopeless –– but isn’t.

 Retailers, we’re going to let you in on the secret to success: be agile.